coverclock/com-diag-hazer/README.md

 ## OpenStreetMap Moving Map (Tesoro)

+* csvdataset - convert CSV file into a JSON object array for a static map.
 * csvfollow - follow a CSV file in real-time, forward as JSON to a UDP endpoint.
 * csvmeter - meters lines from a gpstool CSV file based on interarrival times.
 * csvplayback - playback a stored CSV file, forward JSON to a UDP endpoint.